- Reference Number: HEY-291/2023

 What will happen?

-You should go to the Department of GI Physiology, which is situated next to Ward 14 at Castle Hill Hospital.
+You should go to the Department of GI Physiology, next to Ward 14 at Castle Hill Hospital.

-You do not need to be accompanied by a family member or friend for this appointment.
-They will not be able to come into the room whilst you have the procedure performed but there is plenty of seating in the waiting area should you wish to bring someone with you for support.
+You do not need to be accompanied by a family member or friend for this appointment, and they will not be able to come into the room whilst you have the procedure performed.
+However, there is plenty of seating in the waiting area should you wish to bring someone with you for support.
+Please do not bring children with you to your appointment, unless they are accompanied by another adult who can supervise them.

-A member of staff from the Department of GI Physiology will meet and greet you and explain the procedure to you.
-This is to ensure that you understand the test and all its implications.
-You will be asked to sign a consent form if you agree to have the procedures carried out.
+A member of staff from the Department of GI Physiology will explain the procedure to you on the day of your test.
+This is to ensure that you understand the test and any implications.
+You will be asked to sign a consent form if you agree to have the procedure carried out.
 A member of staff from the Department of GI Physiology will then start the procedure.

 You cannot be put to sleep or sedated during the procedure.
 You will be asked to sit upright on a couch.
-A catheter (tube) with pressure sensors will be passed via your nose into your stomach.
-This will involve drinking water to ease the passage of the tube.
+The small probe (tube) with pressure sensors will be passed through your nose and into your stomach, while you sip and swallow water to help the tube go down easily.